-Invest in Mass Media; it’s the best way to get your brand known.
+Invest in Mass Media or High Reach Media, or Media that everyone is talking about; invest in Famous Media channels; it’s the best way to get your brand known.

-As every category buyer is a potential buyer of your brand, mass reach is your #1 Media target.
+Given that any category buyer is a potential buyer of your brand, big reach should be your #1 Media target.

 Reach, reach, reach … but can I afford it?

-These days, startup brands like Blue Buffalo, Kind, or Dollar Shave grow exponentially at first by using direct-to-consumer channels.
-Their growth plateaus, forcing them to rely on mass advertising channels to scale up.
-That is why the constant decline in TV audiences should be a worrying trend for any advertiser that wants to build brands to scale, not just make the next sale.
+These days, startup brands that made it to the status of scale brands (like Blue Buffalo, Kind, or Dollar Shave) share the same pattern.
+They grow exponentially in their first growth stage by overusing direct-to-consumer channels.
+Their growth then plateaus, forcing them to tap into mass advertising channels to scale up.
+That is why the constant decline in Mass Media audiences and fragmentation of Media channels should be a worrying trend for any advertiser who wants to build brands to scale, not just make the next sale.

 But what precisely is Mass Reach?
 A higher share of voice compared to your market share?

 The focus on Share of Voice as a primary metric for the ideal level of your media investment always puzzled me.
 Let’s face it.
-It doesn’t really work to manage your media budgets.
-There are less complex ways to say more investment is better than less; just compare this year’s numbers with the previous year.
+It could be one way to set your media budget, but seems simplistic to me.
+There are less complex ways to say more investment is better than less; compare this year’s numbers with the previous year.

-As the above image beautifully describes, there is a big difference between correlation and causation.
-Share of Voice and Share of Market (or growth of the latter one) are at best correlated, but there is no causation between the two.
-A simple proof: in every category where Private Labels are growing at the expense of brands that advertise, the relationship between SOV and SOM goes the opposite.
+There is a big difference between correlation and causation.
+Share of Voice and Share of Market (or growth of the latter one) are at best correlated, but there is not always a causation between the two.
+A simple proof: in every category where Private Labels are growing at the expense of brands that advertise, the relationship between SOV and SOM goes the opposite way.

 “Good old” brands are spending media money to grow their penetration, but sometimes, the benefits are also collected by private labels at the point of sale.
 And that’s because advertising drives category growth on top of brand growth.